The War for Talent: Tips on How to Succeed in a Candidate Drought

 The legal industry is on the verge of a virtual hiring revolution.
 For some time now, recruitment has been growing increasingly virtual.

-Before the pandemic, the Clayton group had already begun utilising video interviewing for our client and our candidate recruitment, with great results.
+Before the pandemic, Clayton Legal had already begun utilising video interviewing for our client and our candidate recruitment, with great results.

 We have invested in the latest video technology that provides an unparalleled recruitment process for both our legal clients and jobseekers.